watertap-org/watertap/docs/getting_started/install.rst

 Using Conda environments
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Conda environments are a way to create and manage multiple sets of packages and/or Python versions on the same system without incurring into conflicts.
+Conda environments are a way to create and manage multiple sets of packages and/or Python versions on the same system without incurring conflicts.
 Each Conda environment is a dedicated directory, separate from other Conda environments and the operating system's own directories, containing its own collection of packages, executables, and Python installation, including the Python interpreter.
 Once a Conda environment is *activated*, using the ``conda activate`` command in a terminal/console, the environment's own version of Python will be used to run commands or interactive sessions for the remainder of the session.